MattiaSemproli/gmt/README.md

 1. Open the notebook using Jupyter or another compatible environment and follow the instructions for creating the customized dataset.
 2. Make sure to have all the necessary libraries installed (`pip install library_name`).

-To use the `model_training_v2.0.0` file, follow these steps (if you don't have a dataset, go back to the previous step):
+To use the `model_training` file, follow these steps (if you don't have a dataset, go back to the previous step):

 1. Ensure that the data folders are structured correctly in the `data` directory, with images of the desired classes organized into subfolders.
 2. Execute the file to initiate the model training process using the provided data in the `data` directory.